Cloud-Hacks/asyncapi-glee/crypto-websockets/step1.md

 }
 ```

-Or you can just follow up with the below command;
+Or you can just follow up with the below command

 ```
 ~/dep_client.sh